Apply or Renew

 Membership with the Registry is renewed on an annual basis prior to the date that your Certificate of Achievement expires.
 An Update/Renewal Form will be sent to you via email* reminding you to renew approximately 4-6 weeks prior to your certificate expiration date.
 For this reason, it's imperative that a current email address is always on file with the Registry.
 If your email address changes between renewal dates, please notify our office by calling 800-259-1906 or by submitting the change via the Contact Form on our website.

 There is no fee to renew on time.
-However, a $25 late fee is imposed on renewal forms submitted 30 or more days after your certificate has expired.
+However, a $25 reinstatement fee is imposed on renewal forms submitted 30 or more days after your certificate has expired.
 Read more.

 Renewing is easy!